KrishnaMurali177/Algorithms-for-Data-Guided-Business-Intelligence/README.md

 - Centrality: determine nodes that are important based on the structure of the graph.
 Closeness centrality measures the distance of a node to all other nodes.
 - Articulation Points: vertices in the graph that, when removed, create more components than there were originally.

+## Stochastic Gradient Descent
+Implementing Stochastic Gradient Descent in Linear Regression with L-2 Regularization

+## Supervised Learning Techniques for Sentiment Analytics
+Perform sentiment analysis over IMDB movie reviews and Twitter data to classify tweets or movie reviews as either positive or negative given a labeled training data to build the model and labeled testing data to evaluate the model.
+Generate embedding/feature vectors using Word2Vec and Doc2Vec techniques and build classifiers using logistic regression as well as a Naive Bayes classifier.

+## Twitter Sentiment Analytics with Spark Streaming
+Perform sentiment analytics on real time tweets using Apache Kafka and Spark